 But, I’ve done something far better for my waistline: Polled Facebook.
 I asked about 10,000 Oh My!
 Omaha followers* to share their favorites and we have a pretty clear consensus of favorites, plus a ton of highly recommended runners-up.

-UPDATE: This post was published in 2018 but updated in June 2020 with new additions.
+UPDATE: This post was published in 2018 but updated in June 2021 with new additions and address changes.